-v. the statements set forth in the Registration Statement, the Disclosure Package and the Final Prospectus under the caption "Description of Our Capital Stock," insofar as they purport to describe the provisions of the laws and regulations or documents referred to therein, are accurate, complete and fair in all material respects; there are no contracts, agreements or understandings of the Company that are required to be described in or filed as exhibits to the Registration Statement or the Final Prospectus by the Securities Act or by the Securities Act Rules and Regulations; the Disclosure Package and the Final Prospectus contain accurate summaries in all material respects of all material contracts, agreements, instruments and other documents of the Company as required by Form N-2 under the Securities Act; the copies of all such contracts, agreements, instruments and other documents w. there are no actions, suits, proceedings, inquiries, examinations or investigations (collectively, "Proceedings") pending or, to the knowledge of the Company, threatened against the Company, or any of its properties, directors, officers or employees, at law or in equity, or before or by any Governmental Authority that, individually or in the aggregate, if determined adversely to the Company or any of its directors, officers or employees, would reasonably be expected to have a Material Adverse Effect; other than the Underwriters, the Company has not authorized anyone to make any representations regarding the offer and sale of the Shares, or regarding the Company in connection therewith; the Company has not received written notice of any order or decree preventing the use of the Preliminary Prospectus, the Disclosure Package or the Final Prospectus or any amendment or supplement thereto, and no Proceeding for that purpose has commenced or is pending or, to the knowledge of the Company, is contemplated;
+v. the statements set forth in the Registration Statement, the Disclosure Package and the Final Prospectus under the caption "Description of Our Capital Stock," insofar as they purport to describe the provisions of the laws and regulations or documents referred to therein, are accurate, complete and fair in all material respects; there are no contracts, agreements or understandings of the Company that are required to be described in or filed as exhibits to the Registration Statement or the Final Prospectus by the Securities Act or by the Securities Act Rules and Regulations that have not been so described, filed or incorporated by reference therein as permitted by the Securities Act Rules and Regulations; the Disclosure Package and the Final Prospectus contain accurate summaries in all material respects of all material contracts, agreements, instruments and other documents of the Company as required by Form N-2 under the Securities Act; the copies of all such contracts, agreements, instruments and other documents w. there are no actions, suits, proceedings, inquiries, examinations or investigations (collectively, "Proceedings") pending or, to the knowledge of the Company, threatened against the Company, or any of its properties, directors, officers or employees, at law or in equity, or before or by any Governmental Authority that, individually or in the aggregate, if determined adversely to the Company or any of its directors, officers or employees, would reasonably be expected to have a Material Adverse Effect; other than the Underwriters, the Company has not authorized anyone to make any representations regarding the offer and sale of the Shares, or regarding the Company in connection therewith; the Company has not received written notice of any order or decree preventing the use of the Preliminary Prospectus, the Disclosure Package or the Final Prospectus or any amendment or supplement thereto, and no Proceeding for that purpose has commenced or is pending or, to the knowledge of the Company, is contemplated;